IMLA’s Aims and Objectives

 IMLA Executive Committee

 All Full Members are entitled to send one representative to the Executive Committee (ExCo) meetings.
 All Full Members are invited to put forward items for inclusion on the agenda.
-Additionally, specialist employees of Full Members are able to attend IMLA meetings, at the Chairman’s discretion, when relevant subjects are on the agenda for discussion.
-On occasions, Members may be asked to vote on issues.
-The representative will be empowered to vote.
-In the event of a tied vote the Chairman shall have the casting vote.
+Additionally, specialist employees of Full Members are able to attend IMLA meetings, at the Chair’s discretion, when relevant subjects are on the agenda for discussion.
+On occasions, Members may be asked to vote on issues, in which circumstances one representative of each Member will be entitled to vote.
+In the event of a tied vote the Chair shall have the casting vote.

 IMLA also welcomes prospective Full Members to come and observe ExCo meetings.
-Any Member wishing to invite a colleague who is considering membership should advise the Executive Director.
+Any firm which is considering membership should contact the Executive Director (Kate.Davies@imla.org.uk).

 IMLA Management Committee/Board

-IMLA is run by an elected Chair and up to four elected Directors (plus any co-opted directors), all of whom serve as officers on the IMLA Management Committee or Board (ManCo).
+IMLA is run by five elected Directors, all of whom serve as officers on the IMLA Management Committee or Board (ManCo).
 The Directors will normally be employees of Full Member firms.
+ManCo may also agree to co-opt a number of additional Directors.

 The Chair and Directors are responsible for the strategic direction of IMLA, its budgets and its staff (contracted or otherwise).
 Their duties include:

 - Overseeing the work of the Executive Director and other staff (contracted or otherwise).
-This includes agreeing contracts and terms and conditions as well as giving support and direction to them.
+This includes agreeing contracts and terms and conditions as well as giving support and direction.

 - Acting as cheque signatories, overseeing the finances of IMLA, setting the budgets, and ensuring the collection of annual subscriptions.